packetpilot/rdrx/README.md

 ## Overview
 _This is by no means novel, but I figure it may be useful to some._

-rdrx is a project that simplifies URLs that you frequently visit, but can't always recall.
-It does so via a docker container, which can run on your machine, or, if you're leveraging this for a workplace, on some internal/VPC server.
+rdrx aims to simplify URLs that you frequently visit, but can't always recall.
+It does so via a docker container, which can run on your machine, or, if leveraging this for a workplace, on some internally-accessible server.

 | what had been... | ...is now |
 | ---------------- | --------- |
 | portal.some-obscure-unhelpful.name/login.foo | g0/paystubs |

+rdrx can also handle `mailto:` links, so "g0/help!" or "g0/security!" can be an easy way to shave off a little time that could make a big difference.

 ## Backstory